apinf/api-guidelines/api-endpoint.md

   * `POST /organizations` should create a new Organization and return the details of the new Organization created

 The paths should contain the **plural form of resources** and the HTTP method should define the **kind of action** to be performed on the resource.
 The actual API functionality is implemented under the endpoint in functionality and swagger metedata files.

+## Documentation of API Endpoint

+Every endpoint functionality must be described in generated documentation.